PowerShellCrack/LGPOPSmodule/README.md

 - Get-LocalPolicyUserSettings - Retrieves all user policies
 - Set-LocalPolicyUserSetting - Defaults to all users.
 Applies policy to all users
 - Remove-LocalPolicyUserSetting - Defaults to all users. removes policy setting for all users
+- Clear-LocalPolicySetting - Defaults to all polices. erases all policies from system

 ## Install